LGBT-free zone: Background

-In February 2019, Warsaw's liberal mayor Rafał Trzaskowski signed a declaration supporting LGBTQ rights, and announced his intention to follow World Health Organization guidelines and integrate LGBT issues into the Warsaw school system sex education curricula.
+In February 2019, Warsaw's liberal mayor Rafał Trzaskowski signed a declaration supporting LGBTQ rights, and announced his intention to follow World Health Organization guidelines and integrate LGBTQ issues into the Warsaw school system sex education curricula.
 Law and Justice (PiS) politicians objected to the program saying it would sexualize children.
-PiS party leader Jarosław Kaczyński responded to the declaration, calling LGBT rights "an import" that threatens Poland.
+PiS party leader Jarosław Kaczyński responded to the declaration, calling LGBTQ rights "an import" that threatens Poland.

 According to The Daily Telegraph, the declaration "enraged and galvanized" conservative politicians and conservative media in Poland, the "LGBT-free zone" declarations emerging as a reaction to the Warsaw declaration.
 The British newspaper further argues that the conservative establishment is fearful of a liberal transition that may erode the Catholic Church's power in Poland like the transition around the Irish Church.
 Decreasing Church attendance, rising secularization, and sexual abuse scandals have put pressure on the conservative position.

-Two weeks prior to the 2019 European Parliament election, a documentary on child sex abuse in the Church, was released online.
+Two weeks prior to the 2019 European Parliament election in Poland, a documentary on child sex abuse in the Church titled Tell No One was released online.
 It was expected to hurt the Church-aligned PiS electorally, and was responded to by PiS leader Kaczyński speaking heatedly of the Polish nation and children as "being under attack by deviant foreign ideas", which led conservative voters to rally around PiS.
 According to feminist scholar Agnieszka Graff, "The attack on LGBT was triggered by the [Warsaw] Declaration, but that was just a welcome excuse", as PiS sought to woo the rural-traditional demographic and needed a scapegoat to replace migrants.

-In the run-up to the 13 October 2019 Polish parliamentary election, the Law and Justice party focused on countering "LGBT ideology".
+In the run-up to the 13 October 2019 Polish parliamentary election, PiS focused on countering "LGBT ideology".
 In 2019, it rebuked the Warsaw mayor's pro-LGBTQ declaration as "an attack on the family and children" and stated that LGBTQ was an "imported" ideology.

-In August 2019, the Archbishop of Kraków, Marek Jędraszewski, said "LGBT ideology" was like a "rainbow plague" in a sermon commemorating the Warsaw uprising.
+In August 2019, Marek Jędraszewski (the Archbishop of Kraków) said that "LGBT ideology" was like a "rainbow plague" in a sermon commemorating the Warsaw Uprising.
 Not long after, a drag queen simulated Jędraszewski's murder on stage, stirring controversy.

 As of 2019, being openly gay in Poland's small towns and rural areas "[takes] increasing physical and mental fortitude" due to the efforts of Polish authorities and the Catholic Church, according to The Daily Telegraph.
 Public perception, however, has been becoming more tolerant of gay people.
 The 41 percent of Poles surveyed in 2001 stating that "being gay wasn't normal and shouldn't be tolerated" dropped to 24 percent in 2017, and the 5 percent who said "being gay was normal" in 2001 had grown to 16 percent in 2017.